 We now know in scientific terms why garlic was so valued and used daily by the ancient Egyptians, Babylonians, Greeks and Chinese.
 Firstly, it is incredibly nutritious, useful when you are shifting the huge stones used in pyramid building, and in long-distance running.
 It also heals infected wounds and many medical conditions as was observed by the Ancient Chinese.
 Secondly, garlic contains everything that our bodies need: magnesium, calcium, copper, potassium, phosphorus, iron, selenium, vitamins B1, B6, vitamin C and various other nutrients.
 It is also low in calories and carbs but high in protein.
 Garlic is known to significantly improve the health of bones, and to reduce the lead level in the blood of people working in metal factories.
 What is not to like?

 In China doctors used the ancient practice of feeding and injecting patients with garlic in cases of a serious brain infection, known as Cryptococcus meningitis.
 They achieved a 68% cure rate.
 It is a quite remarkable result, considering that this fungal infection gets into the spinal cord and into the brain, and prescription antibiotics cannot cross the blood-brain barrier.
 There is a long-held belief that garlic and onion eaten together daily are good for the circulatory system as they are cholesterol reducing and blood clot preventing.
 Based on this observation, it was common in France to feed garlic and onion to horses to dissolve blood clots in their legs.
 In World War I, garlic was used to treat typhus and dysentery.
 In World War II, the medics were treating battle wounds with garlic with great success, thus preventing septic poisoning and gangrene.
 Dr Albert Schweitzer used garlic against typhus and cholera.
-The accurate observations of garlic’s properties proves that crowd-wisdom is not to be ignored.
-Recently scientists discovered that garlic prevents the harmful side effects of antibiotics, and also that it enhance the body’s response to further use of them.
+The accurate observations of garlic’s properties prove that crowd-wisdom is not to be ignored.
+Recently scientists discovered that garlic prevents the harmful side effects of antibiotics, and also that it enhances the body’s response to further use of them.
 This prevents the body not responding to the often essential further future treatment.

 And now to my family’s enthusiastic adoration and use of garlic and onion.
 My great-grandmother married a man much older than her and was distressed to find that he hated both garlic and onion, and would not tolerate any at home.
 It was only when she noticed that her husband in later years had lost his sense of smell, that she could indulge in her favourite snack: hot, buttered wholemeal toast torn into pieces and tossed with raw garlic.
 As long as he didn’t see the offending bulb, he didn’t know.
 She benefited from her devotion to garlic by being healthy and living to her late nineties.
 My own experience is similar.
 Owing to my liking of food rich in butter, cream and other delights so particular to French cuisine, I decided to check the state of my heart and my arteries by having a sophisticated scan at a Harley Street clinic.
 The results were positive for me – no calcification at all, zero, and my heart’s arteries were clear of any furring.
 Over the last two decades, as I was creating my wildlife garden, building walls, climbing and lifting heavy equipment, I had a few serious falls but nothing ever broke.
 It turned out that I have exceptionally strong bones.
 I also have never had food poisoning, this is probably partly due to avoiding take-aways.
 There is no doubt in my mind that my daily intake of garlic and onion is saving and prolonging my life, and I am grateful for nature’s great gift to mankind – mighty garlic.